C-BJ/awesome-zig/CONTRIBUTING.md

 - Welcome project authors to submit projects

 ## Removing Projects
-We don't remove projects unless they are outright broken or pronounced deprecated by another project or by its author
+We will not remove projects unless they are deprecated or fail to compile in either of the latest two Zig releases or newer dev version